Large deviation estimates and H\"older regularity of the Lyapunov exponents for quasi-periodic Schr\"odinger cocycles: Introduction and the Main Results

-Proving regulairty of $L(E)$ and $N(E)$ (in $E$) is considered difficult for any type of sequence of potentials, see \cite{CFKS}.
-Some weak regularity for general ergodic families were first proved in cf~\cite{CS}.
+Proving regularity of $L(E)$ and $N(E)$ (in $E$) is considered difficult for any type of sequence of potentials, see \cite{CFKS}.
+Some weak regularity for general ergodic families was first proved in cf~\cite{CS}.
 For quasi-periodic Schr\"odinger operators, the first breakthrough was made by Goldstein and Schlag in \cite{GS1}.
+They developed a robust scheme, by combining LDT with Avalanche Principle (AP), see Theorem \ref{thm:AVP}, to study the regularity problem.
 They proved H\"{o}lder regularity of $L(E)$ and $N(E)$ for typical frequencies in $\T$, assuming analyticity of the potential and positive Lyapunov exponents.
-Some weaker H\"{o}lder regularity was also obtained in the same paper for higher dimensional torus.
-Later Bourgain and Jitomirskaya proved in \cite{BJ} that $L(\omega, E)$ is jointly-continuous in $(\omega, E)$ at any irrational frequency for analytic potentials.
-More delicate estimates on the sharp H\"older regularity were obtained in \cite{GS2}.
+Some weaker H\"{o}lder regularity was also obtained in the same paper for $ \T^d$ with $d>1$.
+Bourgain and Jitomirskaya proved in \cite{BJ} that $L(\omega, E)$ is jointly-continuous in $(\omega, E)$ at any irrational $\omega\in \T$ for analytic potentials, this result was obtained by Bourgain for $\T^d$ with $d>1$ in \cite{BTd}.
+More delicate estimates on sharp H\"older regularity for $\T$ were obtained by Goldstein and Schlag in \cite{GS2}.
+In a recent monograph by Duarte-Klein \cite{DKbook}, this scheme was extended systematically in depth and breadth, making it applicable to general cocycles, provided appropriate LDT estimates are available in the given setting.

+For a general quasi-periodic analytic cocyle $(\omega, A)$, where $A$ is an analytic $m\times m$ matrix-valued function, regularity of $L(\omega, A)$ is formulated in terms of the analytic norm of $A$.
+Joint-continuity of $L(\omega, A)$ in $(\omega, A)$, without a modulus of continuity, was obtained in \cite{JMarxLE, AJS} at any irrational $\omega\in \T$.
+The approaches of \cite{JMarxLE, AJS} do not rely on LDT.
+H\"older regularity of $L(\omega, A)$ was obtained by LDT in \cite{DKbook, DKJEMS} for Diophantine $\omega\in \T^d$, under the gapped Lyapunov exponent assumption (equivalent to positive (maximal) Lyapunov exponent when $m=2$).

-In the sub-critical regime with highly smooth potential, regularity results were proved more often by reducibility method, cf~\cite{A,AJ,AJS}.
-In the finitely smooth potential regime, fewer results were obtained with more restrictions on potential and frequency, see for example \cite{K1,A,WZ1,CCYZ}.
+In the sub-critical regime with analytic potential, regularity results were proved often by reducibility method, cf~\cite{A,AJ}.
+In the low-regularity potential regime, fewer results were obtained with more restrictions on the potential and the frequency, see for example \cite{K1, KlocG, A, WZ1, CCYZ,LWY}.

-In this paper we follow the scheme developed by Goldstein and Schlag \cite{GS1}, namely by combining LDT and the Avalanche Principle (see Theorem \ref{thm:AVP}) to obtain the H\"older continuity of $L(E)$ and $N(E)$:
+In this paper we follow the scheme developed by Goldstein and Schlag \cite{GS1}, namely by combining LDT and AP to obtain the H\"older continuity of $L(E)$ and $N(E)$:

 One of their key estimate for the one-dimensional case is